Japanese occupation of West Sumatra: Native policy

 The 25th Army in Sumatra was significantly more reluctant than the 16th Army in Java to grant Indonesians any substantial role in civilian or military administration.
 Consequently, local involvement was initially limited to the lowest administrative level, the nagari (village).
 At this level, the Japanese retained many Dutch colonial administrators and avoided replacing the existing nagari heads with new figures.
 For other administrative positions, however, a strict selection process was conducted.
 Thus in the first months of the Japanese occupation, Colonel Fujiyama and his assistant, Lieutenant Ichitaro Wakamatsu, who were responsible for forming the ranks of the government in West Sumatra, relied on a committee composed of Japanese military officers with the advice of a local official, M. Arief Dt.
 Majo Urang, in appointing new officials.
 Previously, after the 1927 Rebellion, Madjo Orang was appointed assistant demang for adat affairs, then became demang in 1940.
 Both Colonel Fujiyama and Ichitaro Wakamatsu, were actively involved, traveling extensively throughout West Sumatra to oversee and participate in the recruitment and administrative setup.
 As a result of the selection process, around 21 people were chosen to be gunchō and 47 people to be fuku gunchō.
 In addition, several educated West Sumatrans were also given important positions at the West Sumatran level, such as Sutan Mohammad Rasjid, who was appointed as a prosecutor at the High Court in Padang, and several others who were employed in the shūchōkan and bunshūchō offices.
-The segregation and assignment of different tasks to the three main groups of Sumatran society meant that the differences between them became clearer.
+The segregation and assignment of different tasks to the three main groups of Sumatran society, (the adat, nationalists, and religious groups), meant that the differences between them became clearer.
 All three elements of the community continued to try to establish their presence in society and did their best to collaborate and win over the Japanese authorities in the hope that they would become the 'golden children' of the occupying army.
 The division of labour and the pressure of work that they went through continued until the Japanese were defeated.
 The indigenous people remained the dominant layer of society in the administration of government (especially at the Nagari level), the nationalists became the bureaucrats at higher levels (especially in West Sumatra) and the religious people remained the main pillar for mass mobilisation through the establishment of various educational institutions and Islamic organisations.

 Meeting at the Information (clarification) office, Sendenhan.